BillyOh.com

 Like veneer plaster, you can combine laths and then coat them in plaster.
 Laths are narrow strips of wood installed horizontally between studs or ceiling joists.

 It’s a mediaeval wattle and daub style, great for adding some texture to the wall.
-If you have non-flat walls, like a curved surface in the corner of the room, lath & plaster will work well.
+If you have non-flat walls, like a curved surface in the corner of the room, lath & plaster will do.

 14. Wahoo walls